 With this option, Japanese fonts are selected using functionality of the luatexja-fontspec package.
 This means that the fontspec package is automatically loaded by this package.
-This option is enabled by default.

-If you need to pass some options to fontspec, you can load fontspec manually before luatexja-preset:
+If you need to pass some options to fontspec, you can load fontspec manually before luatexia-preset: